cross-solution/YawikDocs/source/modules/solr/index.rst

 Description
 ^^^^^^^^^^^

-YAWIK entities are searchable using the fulltext feature offered by mongodb.
-These features are great and normally sufficient, to offer e.g. jobs on a career page.
-If you want to use YAWIK as a jobboard, the requirements increase.
-A jobboard normally offers millions of jobs to millions of visitors.
-At first you need a scaling search engine.
+YAWIK entities can be searched with the full text function of mongodb.
+This feature is great and usually sufficient, for example, to offer jobs on your own career site.
+If you want to use YAWIK as a job board, the requirements increase.
+A job exchange must be able to provide many jobs to many visitors.
+You need a search engine that scales.
 Currently Solr is supported.

-Using the solr module, you'll get full featured search engine offering the following features:

-* facet searches (e.g. list of categories showing possible matches)
-* highlight matches in the search result
+With the solr module, the search is outsourced to the Solr search engine.
+The module synchronizes the search index with the jobs from the MongoDB.

+Configuration
+^^^^^^^^^^^^^

+Since 0.5.1 you can use the following parameters to search